 This consultation session is a vital opportunity to share your perspective and help shape the plans for the future of the Lower Ouseburn Valley.
 Your participation is essential, as this development has the potential to significantly impact the area’s character and sense of place.

-For those unable to attend, the consultation website will go live after the event and remain open until 17:00 on Monday, 29 January 2025.
+For those unable to attend, checkout the consultation website, which will be open until 17:00 on Monday, 29 January2025.

 Whether you attend in person or contribute online, your input will help ensure that decisions about this development reflect the diverse views of the community, including the descendants of those buried at BHBG.
 Don’t miss this chance to have your say.